Sauhard74/Print_it/README.md

 2. **Settings Screen**: Allows customization of printer name and other options
 3. **Print Job List**: Shows all received documents with type, size, and timestamp
-4. **File Viewer Integration**: Opens files with appropriate system viewers {
+4. **File Viewer Integration**: Opens files with appropriate system viewers
+5. **Batch Operations**: New feature to delete all print jobs at once {
 ```kotlin
 @Composable